Edwardsleo/cisco-kubeflow-starter-pack/apps/computer-vision/object-detection/onprem/pipeline/README.md

 ## **Note**:

-### Generate your custom inference service image
+### Build custom inference service image

-Custom inference service is required as a parameter while inferencing your model.
+The serving component of pipeline needs custom inference docker image for inferencing using tflite model.

 To [build](./components/v2/model-server) the docker image and push into your Docker Hub.
 It will be used when adding a new inference server.